MegaAntiCheat/client-backend/README.md

 rcon_password mac_rcon
 net_start
 ```

+### Notes:

-> Note: the rcon_password is subject to change.
+> The rcon_password is subject to change.
 If you use loopback (127.0.0.1) for the rcon IP, you are prevented from joining community servers.

-> Note: be aware that if either the 'net_start' command or your 'autoexec' config with 'net_start' are executed multiple times during a single game, this can result in the game's networking being reset.
+> Be aware that if either the 'net_start' command or your 'autoexec' config with 'net_start' are executed multiple times during a single game, this can result in the game's networking being reset.

+> The rcon command manager relies on accessing the port 27015, which causes issues if another application is using it. iTunes (AppleDeviceServices) is a notable application that binds to this port.

 You will also need to provide a SteamAPI key to the client.
 The client looks for configs in a config folder specified by OS.